Mueni/portfolioExample/README.md

 #### By **Michelle Mueni**
 ## Description
 This is a a one page website, with brief details of Michelle Mueni Musau, from her education background to her journey in the work place
+Use the following link to open site https://mueni.github.io/portfolioExample/
 ## Setup/Installation Requirements
 * Clone the repo
 * Download a browser of choice
 * Go to project folder where the cloned repo is.
 * Select Index, right click and open with browser of choice
+* Ope the following link in browser of choice https://mueni.github.io/portfolioExample/

 ## Known Bugs
 There are no bugs yet in this build